Best films on Disney+ in November 2024

 2010 | Darren Aronofsky | 109 mins

 Summary:What would happen if you stitched together the ballerina production Swan Lake with doppelgangers?
-Psychologically probing filmmaker Darren Aronofsky answers that question with dark panache, unleashing Natalie Portman as a dancer gone mad.
+Psychologically probing filmmaker Darren Aronofsky answers that question with dark panache, unleashing Natalie Portman as a talented dancer on the verge of stardom - but pushed to breaking point...

 Available now